Internet-Draft alternate-uuid-encoding December 2025

 4.8.
 Sorting and Ordering

-Lexicographical sorting of UUIDs is a very important factor to many applications and the ordering of the BaseXX alphabet directly impacts the sorting of the encoded UUID output.
+Lexicographical sorting of UUIDs is a very important factor to many applications and the ordering of the BaseXX alphabet directly impacts the sorting of the encoded UUID output such as those created by UUIDv6 and UUIDv7 where Lexicographically sortable UUIDs are a key feature of underlying algorithm.

 1. Numeric Characters: 0-9